ramihatou97/DCS/API_KEYS_QUICK_REF.md

 ---

-**🎯 Remember:** Backend `.env` is already configured with your keys!
-Just start it and you're secure! 🔒✨
+**🎯 Remember:** All API keys must be in `backend/.env`.
+The backend server is required for LLM features.
+Start it with `cd backend && npm start` 🔒✨

+**🔒 Security:** Client-side API key storage has been removed.
+All LLM calls route through the secure backend proxy.